Help us improve your experience.

 The WAN Edge Device Charts include Control Plane CPU, Data Plane CPU, Memory Utilization, and Power Draw.

-Memory Utilization and Power Draw shows you the percentage for both max and average.
+The Memory Utilization and Power Draw charts shows you the percentage for both max and average.

-In the Bandwidth chart, you will see the bandwidth utilization metrics in megabits per second (Mbps) for that particular interface.
+• In the Bandwidth chart, the bandwidth utilization metrics in megabits per second (Mbps) for that particular interface displays.

-In the last three WAN Edge Ports charts, you’ll find Applications TX + RX Bytes, Port Errors, and IPsec Traffic.
+The last three WAN Edge Ports charts are Applications TX + RX Bytes, Port Errors, and IPsec Traffic.
 Hover over the charts to find out more information.

-The Applications TX + RX Bytes chart outlines transmit and receive data information, which can be isolated at an application level by clicking on the application name at the bottom of the chart to see Client, MAC address, IP address, device type, and bytes for bandwidth utilization.
+• The Applications TX + RX Bytes chart outlines transmit and receive data information, which can be isolated at an application level by clicking on the application name at the bottom of the chart to see Client, MAC address, IP address, device type, bytes, and % bytes for bandwidth utilization.

-The IPsec Traffic chart will display the IPsec traffic for transmit and receive packets during the day in kilobytes or megabytes.
+• The IPsec Traffic chart displays IPsec traffic for transmit and receive packets during the day in kilobytes or megabytes.

 Peer Path Statistics